-Bicycle tubes go inside the tire and feature either a Presta or Schrader valve.
-Be sure to carry one that is the right size for your tires when you ride.Shop tubes
+Bicycle tubes go inside the tyre and feature either a Presta or Schrader valve.
+Be sure to carry one that is the right size for your tyres when you ride.Shop tubes

-Tire levers make it easier to remove and re-install the tire to the rim.
-It’s easiest to remove the tire with two of them.Shop tire levers
+Tyre levers make it easier to remove and re-install the tyre to the rim.
+It’s easiest to remove the tyre with two of them.Shop tyre levers

-Hand pumps, C02 pumps, and floor pumps all work to re-inflate your tire, but make sure you have one that’s portable to carry with you when you ride.Shop pumps
+Hand pumps, C02 pumps and floor pumps all work to re-inflate your tyre, but make sure that you have one that’s portable to carry with you when you ride.Shop pumps

-These instructions are for repairing a rear flat tire.
-The process is the same for a front tire, just slightly easier since you don’t have to deal with the chain and gearing while removing the wheel.
+These instructions are for repairing a rear flat tyre.
+The process is the same for a front tyre, just slightly easier since you don’t have to deal with the chain and gearing while removing the wheel.

-1. Keep the bike right side up, and shift the into the most difficult gear in the back (smallest cog).
+1. Keep the bike right side up, and shift the into the most difficult gear at the back (smallest cog).

 2. If you have caliper (rim) brakes, use the lever on the side to loosen the brakes.
 If you have v-brakes, push both sides in to remove pressure from the brake cable, and disconnect it.
 If you have discs, skip this step.

 3. Stand on the non-chain side of the bike and open the quick release.
 Hold the wheel down with one hand and lift up on the bike with the other.
 The wheel should easily come out as you tilt it away from the frame.
 Set the bike down on the non-chain side.

 4. If your bike has thru-axles, you will need to unthread the axle until you can easily pull the entire axle out of the frame.
 Then the wheel can be easily removed.

 5. Once the wheel is off the bike, start near a spoke and use the scooped end of your tyre lever to grab the edge of the tyre and work it over the edge of the rim.
 Attach the hooked end of the tyre lever to the nearest spoke.